cheng2zhang/tempering/prog/NAMD/README.thstat.md

 This is an ad hoc and theoretically-unfounded strategy.
 Our fix is to simply abandon the invalid temperature transition and keep the old adaptive temperature, just as one would do in a failed Monte Carlo move.

+#### Miscellaneous changes

+Now allowing adaptTempInFile and adaptTempBins to be set simultaneously, the former overrides the latter.

 #### Issuing a warning for using adaptive tempering with the original velocity rescaling